yugich/Zip-Uploader-Downloader/README.md

 2. Use the web interface to upload a ZIP file.
 3. The page will display the latest version of the uploaded file.
 4. Use the `/storage` endpoint to download the latest version.

+## Integration with AppLauncherUpdater

+This project is designed to work seamlessly with [AppLauncherUpdater](https://github.com/yugich/App-Launcher-Updater), a .NET application that checks for updates, downloads the latest ZIP files, and extracts them to keep your client-side applications up-to-date.

 ## License